 Healthcare providers are having to make tough decisions as they prepare for the flood of sick patients as the virus — and uncertainty — continues to spread.

 “The biggest concern for healthcare right now is having the capacity to treat those who are or will be sick because of coronavirus,” says James Merlino, MD.
 “That’s why hospitals are taking protective measures so seriously and why social distancing is so critical.
 It could be the difference between life and death.”

-it’s optional.
-It just means that it can be scheduled in advance because it’s
+Unfortunately, increasing a hospital or care facility’s capacity means postponing many non-essential procedures and appointments.
+(Keep in mind that non-essential does not always mean that it’s optional.
+It just means that it can be scheduled in advance because it’s not life-threatening.)

 But no doubt, this can be incredibly frustrating for people, because when something directly impacts you – it feels essential.
 You’ve waited six months for your knee replacement surgery only for it to get rescheduled.
 Or maybe your IVF treatment that you’ve prepared for is now suddenly postponing your dream of parenthood.